JamyJones/jjdgdjf/msg.md

-How can i make NDK point to a directory
+Am getting error "NDK not pointing to a directory"